yenything/yenything.github.io/collections/_posts/2023-03-10-sentiment-analysis-on-tweets.md

 thumbnail: "/assets/images/gen/content/tweets-2.jpg"
 comments: false
 ---
+You can reach the application here: [Web App](https://almgcs-bigdataanalytics-cse482-uqbv8c.streamlit.app/)
 # A 30-Day Sentiment Analysis on the keyword ‘Abortion’ from Twitter USA
 by
 Gacis, Angelica Louise M.